cirruselli/MS4-Django-Ellis/README.md

 Here's a link to the live app:

 This website is for people who have horses as a hobby or work with it and want to buy some horse-related products.
-The website has products like riding clothes, riders gear (such as helmets, body protectors), grooming kit, medical care, saddles, bridles, bits etc. Everything a horse person needs!
+The website has products like riding clothes, riders gear (such as helmets, body protectors), grooming kit, medical care, saddles, bridles, bits etc.
+Everything a horse person needs!

 [Hööks](https://www.hookseurope.com/) has been the focal point in this project.
-Their website looks clean and is easy to navigate and has been an inspiration for me.
+Their website looks clean and is easy to navigate and has been an inspiration to me.
 They also have the green colour, but actually, I had planned the green colour scheme before I visited their site.

 The business goals of this website are: